Don't believe in the Null Hypothesis?

 The notion of disbelieving in the null hypothesis is based on the principle of falsification introduced by prominent philosopher of science, Karl Popper (1902-1994).
 According to Popper (1959), we cannot conclusively affirm a hypothesis, but we can conclusively negate it.
 The validity of knowledge is tied to the probability of falsification.
 For example, a very broad and general statement such as "Humans should respect and love each other" can never be wrong and thus does not bring us any insightful knowledge.
 The more specific a statement is, the higher possibility that the statement can be negated.
 For Popper, a scientific method is "proposing bold hypotheses, and exposing them to the severest criticism, in order to detect where we have erred."
 (Popper, 1974, p.68) If the hypothesis can stand "the trial of fire," then we can confirm its validity.

 Today we can still find the influence of Popperian principle of falsification in statistical terminology.
-For instance, in Structural Equation Modeling (SEM), when the resulting equations fail to specify a unqiue solution, the model is said to be untestable or unfalsifiable, because it is capable of perfectly fitting any data i.e. if a model is "always right" and there is no way to disprove it, this model is useless.
+For instance, in Structural Equation Modeling (SEM), when the resulting equations fail to specify a unique solution, the model is said to be untestable or unfalsifiable, because it is capable of perfectly fitting any data i.e. if a model is "always right" and there is no way to disprove it, this model is useless.
 A good hypothesis or a good model needs a high degree of specification.

 Quantification such as the assertion that "the mean of population A is the same as the population B" is considered a high degree of specification.
 Following the Popperian logic, the mission of a researcher is to falsify a specific statement rather than to prove that it is right.
 Therefore, the attempt of falsification leads to the disbelief of the null hypothesis.